Skip to content

 systemctl restart php8.4-fpm

-Open rConfig URL in your browser.
-CTRL+SHIFT+R to hard refresh the browser
+1. Open your rConfig URL in a browser, then press CTRL+SHIFT+R to hard refresh and clear the old assets.